jfet97/tc39-proposal-object-gather/README.md

 // 'obj' will gather arg1 and arg2 directly and all the other params into its 'array' prop
 ```

-__We cannot add other parameters in the function sgnature if we use the array rest inside an object gather__
+__We cannot add other parameters in the function signature if we use the array rest inside an object gather__
 ```js
 function F(...obj{par1, par2, ...array}, ...array2) {
     // Error: array2 obj couldn't be populated